Photo Credit – Intrigue Photography – Scott Biggs

 George S. and Dolores Doré Eccles Theater Hosted

-the 7th Annual Utah High School Musical Theater Awards
+the 7th Annual Utah High School Musical Theatre Awards

 on Saturday, May 13